RasaHQ/rasa-demo/data/nlu/nlu.md

 - i want pizza!!
 - silly bot
 - i want to eat
-- you are a stupid bot
-- i hate you
 - Can I ask you questions first?
 - is it a wasteland full of broken robot parts?
 - i can't deal with _your_ request